 Developing A Healthy Relationship With Time

 Finding this sacred space between stimulus and response requires increased awareness.
 The only way to find this place is to slow down and live more fully in the now.
-Most of us are missing some of the valuable lessons that life is trying to teach us because we are largely unaware of them.
+Most of us are missing some of the valuable lessons that life is trying to teach us because we are unaware of them.

 To illustrate this more fully, consider this example:

 You are in the grocery store walking down an aisle.
 Suddenly, you see an individual that reminds you of your abuser.
 It is likely that your brain sends a signal of immediate alarm that you are in danger.
-One part of your brain, the limbic system, cannot differentiate the past from the present and is just doing its job to warn you of a perceived danger.
+One part of your brain, the limbic system, cannot differentiate the past from the present and is just doing its job to warn you of perceived danger.
 You feel yourself get nauseous and walk out of the store without finishing your shopping.
 You drive away distraught and frustrated that you cannot find peace.

 Alternatively, you can be more aware of the present.
 As your limbic system screams out at you that you are in danger, you take a moment to be aware of the present.
 You acknowledge the feelings that the limbic system is having.
 Another part of your brain, the prefrontal cortex, makes a conscious decision that the individual you are seeing is not your abuser; you are not in danger.
 You refocus your thoughts and continue shopping.
 The result is you have accomplished some level of healing through awareness — living in the present.
 The perceived danger did not derail your day.
-You’ve successfully finished your shopping and left the grocery store empowered by your ability to choose your responses to normal triggers that will appear in day-to-day living.
+You’ve successfully finished your shopping and left the grocery store empowered by your ability to choose your responses to triggers that will appear in day-to-day living.

 All three components of time — the past, present, and future — are all necessary to understanding our experience.
 Learning to have a proper relationship with each of these components of time is what mental health is all about.